GuoBioinfoLab/CATT/README.md

 - `--region`: Analysis CDR region.
 Could be CDR1/CDR2/CDR3 . **default: CDR3**
 - `--chain`: Analysis TCR chain.
 Could be TRA,TRB,IGH. **default: TRB**
 - `--species`: Could be `hs,ms,pig` **default: hs**
+- `-k`: Kmer length in assembly.
+Could be automatically be inferred from data if the option is not set, or accept a integer range in [5, 32]

 > Advance